Special feature: Easily understand air pollution

 The French territory is covered with networks of pollution measurement stations.

-These measurements will then be used by all the AASQAs, Approved Air Quality Monitoring Associations.
+These measurements will then be used by all AASQAs, Approved Air Quality Monitoring Associations.

-Approved by the State, they have strong expertise in the continuous monitoring of the air we breathe and in supporting the ecological transition with public and private actors as well as the general public.
+Approved by the State, they have strong expertise in continuous monitoring of the air we breathe and in supporting the ecological transition with public and private actors but also the general public.

 Their missions can be summarized in four points: